AkshatSh/DPD/docs/blog_5.md

     - Logistic Regression
     - SVM

-We convert each of these heuristics to **weak labeling functions** by using these heuristics to predict sequence level labels (BIO).
+We convert each of these heuristics to **weak labeling functions** by using these heuristics to predict sequence level labels (`BIO` encoding, where `B` and `I` are considered positive labels and `O` is considered a negative label).
 This naturally extends to the final project, where we evaluate how multiple functions can be combined together to create a stronger noisy set.

 ### Keyword Matching